rseng/rse/docs/_docs/getting-started/index.md

 A parser is a controller to handle taking a uri (unique resource identifier) and returning metadata about the software.
 Minimally, a url is required to direct a user where to inspect it.
+The Research Software Encyclopedia uses a set of base parsers (version control systems) as sources of truth, and also provides additional parsers for the user to interact with if desired (e.g., Zenodo).

+**scraper**

+A scraper is intended to run at some regular interface to update the research software encyclopedia with entries from some external resource.

 **dashboard**